orville-wright/ticker_data/README.md

 Date: 02 Oct 2021<br>
 ** Major updates **<br>
 <br>
 NASDAQ.com did a major release of their Live Quote API data model.
-This was pushed on Sept 31st and went live Oct 1.
-This broke a lot of stuff as NASDAQ.com has now broken the Live quote data model into multiple API zones.
-The fix has been completed and is code is now re-aligned with NASDAQ.com new data model (which is a bit messy under the covers now that it's 4+ API zones).<br>
+NASDAQ pushed the update out on Sept 31st and it went live Oct 1.
+This broke a lot of quote related code as NASDAQ.com has now broken their Live quote data model into multiple API zones.
+The fix has been completed and is code is now re-aligned with NASDAQ.com new data model (which is a bit messy under the covers as it's now 4+ API zones & has inconsistencies in the json data structures across the 4 zones).<br>
 <br>
 <br>
 28 Sept 2021:<br>